furkanmumcu/Layer-Regression/README.md

 Layer Regression (LR) is a lightweight defense method that detects adversarial attacks by monitoring the consistency between early-layer and deep-layer features.

+* 🆕 **Update (December 6, 2025):** Code updated with **Automatic LR Training**.
+You can now simply provide a `timm` model name to train an LR detector.
+The script automatically handles layer selection and slicing, removing the need for manual configuration.

 ---

 ## 🚀 Key Highlights